Comes with Perks - 7

 Lexi suggested, “If you have her number, why not call her now while you have our encouragement?”

 Lyn blushed upon hearing the idea.
-But she took out her phone checked her contacts and pressed call.
+But she took out her phone, checked her contacts, and pressed call.
 “Brad, this is your friend Lynette Miller.
 Yeah, out in Iowa.
 I was wondering if I could talk to Britany. …Yes, I heard; I’m sorry it took me this long to call.”

 Britany was amused that Lyn found another person like her, yet different.
 Brit wasn’t in denial as long as I had been.
-She knew and accepted this part of her/him at twelve.
+She knew and accepted this part of her/at twelve.
 She/he started to come out as a high school senior but with very checkered results, including a hospitalization.
 Being transgender Brit didn’t feel she fit into the straight or gay world very well.

 “Taking one day at a time sounds best, but is not easy in this day and time,” said Lyn.
 “I’m not a patient person.
 We’ll probably both end up going home for the summer and figure more things out in person.”

-Ironically to me, is that we went window shopping and bought nothing.
+Ironically, to me, is that we went window shopping and bought nothing.

 The only thing new was my meeting with Psychologist Jenesse Frecone.
 Who told me, “It looks like some new friends helped draw out a part that was already in you.
 You need to give yourself some room and time to find yourself.
-It would probably be good if you came presenting yourself as Nicole one of the next two times.”
+It would probably be good if you came presenting yourself as Nicole, one of the next two times.”

 =^_^=

-I, Nicole, was walking out of Communications class when Shannon a classmate commented to me.
+I, Nicole, was walking out of Communications class when Shannon, a classmate, commented to me.
 “I mean this in a positive way that I think I’d like to become a friend.
 You are attractive both as Nick and Nicole, partly because you seem to be two different people.”

 Shannon said, “Nick is more reflective when I hear from him in class.
 I think he’s shier.
-Whereas Nicole you seem more outgoing and upfront with what you think.”
+Whereas Nicole, you seem more outgoing and upfront with what you think.”

 I said, “I think part of that reflects the women who helped me to come out and become visible.
 It has barely been four months; it’s like I’m a young plant blossoming for the first time.
 Nick has a history, where I feel like I’m writing my life on a new tablet.”